 If you suffer a medical emergency, dial 112 to request an ambulance.
 Be sure to alert your travel insurance company as soon as this happens.

 Travel risks in Turkey

-The FCO advise staying away from protests and large crowds.
-The south east of the country borders Syria and Iraq, and the FCO advise against any travel to this area.
+The FCDO advise staying away from demonstrations.
+The south east of the country borders Syria and Iraq, and the FCDO advise against any travel to this area.
 There is also a list of the provinces where terrorism and hostage taking are most likely.

 Istanbul is one of the most popular destinations for holidaymakers travelling to Turkey.
 It’s a what’s-what of historical monuments and areas, with the Hagia Sophia, the Grand Bazaar, the Sultan Ahmed Mosque , Topkapi Palace, the Basilica Cistern and Istiklal Avenue to name a few.
 No wonder it’s a big draw for tourists.

 But as is often the way with populated areas, pickpocketing can occur.
 To make sure you’re staying safe when you’re on the move, follow the advice in our guide.
 If you’re visiting one of Turkey’s many beautiful beach resorts, then take care to protect your valuables by following these simple tips.

 There are regions of Turkey that the FCDO advises against travelling to, located in the south, southeast and east of the country.
 Consult their page for details.
 Your holiday insurance may be invalid if you travel to these areas.